pfitzer/django-tags-steroids/README.rst

 Django-Tags-Steroid
 ===================

-A collection of usefull template tags and filters for the django framework
+A collection of usefull template tags and filters for the django framework.
+Take a look at the full Documentation_.

 Quick Start
 -----------